ChianNi/Intel_SD_Training/Readme_sd_training.md

  </br>

 Have perform some ECO to improve timing:
 Upsize cell which will improve drive strength of cell that will help in reduce the delay
 <img width="600" alt="image" src="https://user-images.githubusercontent.com/118953915/218275519-1faf4511-73bf-449a-9699-bdb2a8779161.png">
+$\fbox{NOTE:}$ Not recommend to upsize register since there is clock pin on it where CTS have build clock on it

 The timing slack is improved from -3ns+ into -1ns+
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/118953915/218275607-ae8397b2-c6a5-4d04-ac70-94fabc220983.png">